Undergraduate Considering Graduate School

-Now that you’ve decided graduate school is the right road to take, research schools/programs to identify a number of schools/programs you might wish to apply.
-You want to choose programs that most closely align with your study/research interests.
+Now that you’ve decided graduate school is the right road to take, you should research schools/programs to identify a number of schools/programs that are a good fit for you and will help you achieve your academic goals.
+You want to choose programs/professors that most closely align with your study/research interests.
 Your professors, many times, are your best resource for identifying a graduate school or program that’s best for you.

 Additional resource: FindTheBest Education

 Make a list, prioritizing your choices and do your research to learn about each school’s application requirements and follow them exactly.

 Research Graduate Schools/Programs

 - Speak to professors and graduate students in your department or the department that most closely matches your desired area of graduate study.
 They are a great "been there, done that" resource for do's and don'ts advice, and will be familiar with programs that may be a good fit for you.

 - Create a Compare and Contrast spreadsheet with important aspects of the schools you are considering, such as location, financial aid, cost, program notoriety, etc.

 - Call graduate school(s) you are interested in and ask to be connected with professor(s) in your research field of interest.

 - Also consider calling the graduate school(s) you are interested in and ask to be connected with current graduate students and alumni.
 They have great insight and will be candid about the positive and negatives of the school's program.

 Research Timelines, Deadlines, and Requirements of each Program